BDC Hamburger Icon

 3. Familiarize yourself with all types of agricultural loans.

 Agricultural loans are also available for those who currently own a farm and need emergency funding.
-For instance, if the farm is located in a designated disaster county and the farmer has suffered a production loss of at least 30%, an emergency loan may be granted.
+For example, if the farm is located in a designated disaster county and the farmer has suffered a production loss of at least 30 percent, an emergency loan may be granted.

 Tips on how to get a farm loan with bad credit